 I wanted to speak out about my experience to hopefully improve others’ experiences with Tempdrop and with Fertility Awareness.
 There are lots of people who could not chart without Tempdrop due to their schedules or what have you.
 I am in no way trying to downplay that.
 Tempdrop is worth it for a LOT of people.
 I fell out of love with Tempdrop but it will probably always have a special place in my heart for giving me a good reason to finally start charting my cycle.

 What I Recommend

 As a Fertility Awareness Educator, my first recommendation is to try charting with a standard basal body thermometer.
 Even if you have an irregular schedule.
 Lots and lots of people are still able to get usable charts even without following the standard guidelines to “take your temperature the same time every day after at least 3 hours of sleep”.
 If you don’t get a full 3 hours of sleep before you wake up, and even if you can’t wake up the same time every day, try taking your temperature with your current schedule for a couple cycles and see what your pattern is like.

 If your patterns are difficult to interpret, read through my Basal Body Temperature Troubleshooting Guide to see if you can improve your patterns on your own.
-You might also consider consulting with a Fertility Awareness Educator to do some troubleshooting.
+You might also consider consulting with a Fertility Awareness Educator to get some personalized tips on troubleshooting.
 Depending on your situation, this could mean changing your temperature taking time to be more consistent.
 Or simply switching to vaginal temping.